eugene-maximenko/Weather-app/README.md

 ## Getting Started

-Download this repository on your machine, download all needed npm packages using `npm i` and hit `npm run dev`, so the project will run on your localhost.
+Download this repository on your machine, download all needed npm packages using `npm i` and run the program with `node`.